-Summer is coming and that itch to get outdoors and start enjoying your backyard is on the top of your mind.
+Summer has arrived and that itch to get outdoors and start enjoying your backyard is on the top of your mind.
 Backyard games have long been a key part of any memorable summer and this year’s summer will be no exception.
-This is especially true in the wake of the world’s deadliest pandemic.
 The backyard staycation will feature prominently this year, and we’ve identified the 25 best backyard games for the perfect summer staycation.

 Best Backyard Games for the Perfect Summer Staycation